noahcroghan/soft161_milestone_2/README.md

 password = ""  # Enter password between quotes
 ```

-In here, set your password, and change your port and username if necessary.
+In here, set your password and change your port and username if necessary.

 Continue more instructions below...